• Skip to primary navigation

 Instructions

-• Soak the diced red onion in water for 5 minutes to remove the raw bite.
-Then drain.
+• Soak the diced red onion in water for 5-10 minutes to remove the raw bite.
+Then drain and pat dry.

-• To a large bowl, add cooked shrimp, red onion, imitation crab meat, celery, mayo, sugar (if using), paprika, dill, and a pinch of salt and pepper.
+• To a large bowl, add cooked shrimp, red onion, imitation crab meat, celery, mayonnaise, sugar (if using), paprika, dill, and a pinch of salt and pepper.
 Mix vigorously to flake the crab.

 • Cover with plastic wrap.
 Let sit in the fridge for at least 30 minutes.
-Season to taste.
-Serve cold or at room temperature.
+Season to taste and serve chilled.

 Notes

-• Substitute paprika and dried dill for ½ teaspoon Old Bay seafood seasoning.
+• Feel free to substitute paprika and dried dill for ½ teaspoon Old Bay seasoning.

 Nutrition